nephio-project/docs/content/en/docs/guides/install-guides/install-on-byoc.md

 ### Load Balancer

-The R1 and R2 demo environments use [MetalLB](https://metallb.universe.tf/),
-but if you are running in a cloud, you probably do not need anything special here.
+The R1, R2 amd R3 demo environments use [MetalLB](https://metallb.universe.tf/), but if you are running in a cloud, you probably do not need anything special here.
 However, depending on your choice of GitOps tool and Git provider, some of the packages may need customization to provision or use a well-known load balancer IP or DNS name.

 ### Gateway or Ingress